Hack a Facebook account

 (also works with a phone number or email address).

 Regain access to a Facebook account easily with PASS FINDER.
-This software was developed by cybersecurity experts so that anyone can use it.
+This application was developed by cybersecurity experts so that anyone can use it.
 Its simple and intuitive interface allows you to recover a password using an email address, a @username, or a phone number.

 Once you’ve entered the account details in the appropriate field, click the “OK” button and let the software find the Facebook account password for you.